 Most of the EV fleet operators cater to last-mile e-commerce or food deliveries, but your primary focus is the B2C segment serving farmers, shopkeepers, and FMCG companies.
 What was the rationale behind catering to this segment?

 The rationale was quite simple for us.
 We wanted to become a people’s brand, a brand anyone could access.
-We never wished to limit ourselves to peculiar B2B segment that represents a mere 10% market in the last mile logistics.
+We never wished to limit ourselves to the peculiar B2B segment that represents a mere 10% market in the last mile logistics.
 We figured that EVs with proper customization coupled with technology in the trip allotment could change India’s highly unorganized market of last-mile logistics.
 We tried doing it with the power of algorithms, OEMs’ support, and deep market knowledge.

 What is the current scale of work at LoadExx?
 How do you make the distinction between ‘Delivery space’ and ‘Logistics space’?